 If you have made your notes during numerous rounds on the river, and you are trained and clever enough, you may scrutinise your notes trying to make estimations of average courses and probabilities of separate events.
 However, you can never be certain regarding any single future event!

 The boat, designed by Evolution, is normally equipped with an automatic steering system.
 This system continuously measures the distance to the shores as well as a multitude of states, influencing the course of the boat.
-The collected information is processed and fed back to turn the wheel so that the boat remains almost on course.
-As a result, there is never any risk of getting too close to the shores.
+The collected information is processed and fed back to turn the wheel so that there is never any risk of getting too close to the shores.

 Unfortunately, in your boat, this feedback is not working, so you have to turn the wheel yourself.

 Control Theory (CT) is the accumulated knowledge about how to make the steering optimal with regard to different criteria and limitations.
 The more complicated and irregular the system to be controlled, the less knowledge you have about its properties and the more accurately it should be controlled, the more difficult it is.
 Much of CT is difficult to comprehend and has little in common with normal human intuition.